ITP Continues Crackdown Against Amateur Drivers - UrduPoint

 ITP Continues Crackdown Against Amateur Drivers

-Islamabad Traffic Police (ITP) have started crackdown against the violators of traffic rules and amateur drivers to ensure safety of life and property of the road-users
+Islamabad Traffic Police (ITP) have expedited actions against the violators of traffic rules and amateur drivers to ensure safety of life and property of the road-users

-ISLAMABAD, Mar 7 (UrduPoint / Pakistan Point News - 7th Mar, 2022 ) :Islamabad Traffic Police (ITP) have started crackdown against the violators of traffic rules and amateur drivers to ensure safety of life and property of the road-users.
+ISLAMABAD, Mar 9 (UrduPoint / Pakistan Point News - 9th Mar, 2022 ) :Islamabad Traffic Police (ITP) have expedited actions against the violators of traffic rules and amateur drivers to ensure safety of life and property of the road-users.

 SSP (Traffic) Rai Mazhar Iqbal said that the crackdown would ensure road discipline in the city.